Michael D. Willis

-Michael Willis is an Indologist and historian based in London, England.
+Michael Willis is an Indologist and historian based at Royal Asiatic Society of Great Britain and Ireland in London.
 Born in Vancouver, British Columbia and raised in Kuwait and Saudi Arabia, Willis took his B.A. degree at the University of Victoria where he studied with Siri Gunasinghe and Alan Gowans.
-Travelling to the University of Chicago, he studied with J. A. B. van Buitenen and Pramod Chandra, receiving his doctoral degree in 1988 after periods in India and Cyprus.
+At the University of Chicago, he studied with J. A. B. van Buitenen and Pramod Chandra, receiving his doctoral degree in 1988 after periods in India and Cyprus.
 He joined the British Museum in 1994 after teaching at SUNY New Paltz.
 He was the curator of the early south Asian and Himalayan collections in the Department of Asia at the museum from 1994 until 2014 at which time he became Corresponding Principal Investigator of Beyond Boundaries, a research project funded by the European Research Council.
-That project generated a number of outputs, including The South Asia Inscriptions Database.
 The project ended in 2020.